Celppu/In-the-beginning-there-was-no-AI/Episode-1/README.md

 Course is divided into episodes.
 Episodes can be one lesson or two lessons depending on the pace of the class.
 Each episode has a README file that contains the material for the episode.
 Each episode also has a homework that you should do before the next episode.
 Homework is not mandatory, but you will not get the most out of the course if you do not do the homework.
 Homework is also not graded.

-I will test your knowledge in the class with small quizzes.
+I will later test your knowledge in the class with small quizzes.
 These quizzes are not graded and you can not fail them.
 They are just to test your knowledge and to help you to understand the material.
 Also I will check you groups homework checklist to see the actual pace of the class.
 This will be used to adjust the pace of the course.

 Topics we will cover in order: